Mmmnnn887722/web_sites_heatmap/README.md

  - sample of data in zip file, to run the code, that contains 2 csv file:
      - web_dat : scroll data
      - iMotion data : 001_zaid
+- web_page files, that contains multiple of web sites screen shoots saved before, please unzip this filr and modify it's path in the code to be the directory in your machine

 ## Objective and Functionality
   The primary objectives of the script are: